ac-frg/minijail/tools/README.md

 #### Per-boot setup of audit rules on DUT

 Set up `audit` rules and an empty seccomp policy for later use.
-This can be done in the `pre-start` section of your upstart conf.

 `$UID` is the uid for your process.
 Using root will lead to logspam.